apostrophecms/docs/docs/guide/custom-login-requirements.md

 Each distinct requirement also has browser-side code, which is implemented as a Vue component.
 As explained in the [custom UI guide](../custom-ui.md), Vue components intended for the admin UI (including login requirements) must be placed in the `ui/apos/components` subdirectory of a module in the project.
 For this purpose they are typically placed in the `modules/@apostrophecms/login/ui/apos/components` module at project level, or in an npm module that enhances `@apostrophecms/login` via `improve`.

 The developer is responsible for the appearance of the component.
 For `beforeSubmit` requirements, the component will appear at the bottom of the login form itself.
-For `afterSubmit` requirements, it will appear on its own, "fading up" after the Login button is clicked, although password verification has not happened yet.
+For `afterSubmit` requirements, it will appear on its own, after the Login button is clicked, although password verification has not happened yet.
 For `afterPasswordVerified` requirements, the appearance is the same as for `afterSubmit`, although password verification has been completed at this point.
 If there are multiple `afterSubmit` and `afterPasswordVerified` requirements, the user will see them presented one at a time, with the `afterSubmit` requirements completed first.

 Each component is responsible for:

 * Presenting its own UI, if any.
-Apostrophe will handle "fading up" `afterSubmit` and `afterPasswordVerified` components and displaying any suitable outer framing.
+Note that `afterSubmit` and `afterPasswordVerified` requirements will appear in isolation, one at a time, while any UI for `beforeSubmit` components will appear simultaneously with the login form.
 * Accepting the properties of the object returned by the server-side `props(req)` function as props.
 * Emitting a `done` event with a payload providing proof that the requirement has been met.
 This proof is accessible to the `verify(req)` function on the server side as `req.body.requirements.RequirementName`.
 In the case of `afterSubmit` and `afterPasswordVerified` requirements, the `done` event should not be emitted until the user has indicated their response is complete in some way.